scalatra/scalatra-website/README.md

 website which generates the site at http://scalatra.org.

-To build it, you'll need to have [Jekyll](https://github.com/mojombo/jekyll) installed on your system.
-See the Jekyll docs for installation instructions.
+To build it, you'll need to have [Jekyll](https://github.com/mojombo/jekyll) and a few other things installed on your system. `cd` into the root directory of the project and type:

-Once Jekyll's installed, you can do this to generate the documentation:
+`bundle install`

- cd scalatra-website
+Once everything's installed, you can do this to generate the documentation:

  jekyll --server --auto

 This will start an embedded webserver and automatically regenerate the website